About how to avoid some problems with FluidSimulation 2.0.

 12. In VirtualDub select Audio/Audio from other file, and then Audio/Direct stream copy.

 13. In VirtualDub save as avi.

 14. In old HandBrake 0.9.5 open the new dubbed avi file.

 15. Select Audio / Audio Codec / AC3 Passthrough.

 16. Select Video / Target Size (MB) / 298.
 (Iwara won't accept 299 MB sometimes).

 17. Select 2-Pass Encoding and Turbo first Pass

 18. Click start to save as mp4 for Iwara, or mkv for YouTube.
 (Mkv with Vorbis Ogg or Opus sounds much better than mp4 with AAC at YouTube.
 And Iwara only allows mp4, with much better sound quality than YouTube.)

 19. If your video is mute because you skipped VirtualDub, then dub for Iwara with Avidemux and select Audio / AAC (FDK) / configure / not lower kbit/s than your original soundtrack (use SPEK).
-Or just select Copy if your soundtrack already is AAC or mp3.
+Or just select Copy if your soundtrack already is AAC or mp3 or wav.